 Suzanne did a wonderful job writing this story.
 At first I was a little turned off by all the tattoos but by the time i was half way through the book I had forgotten about them.
 All the characters were very well developed and their dialogue was right on target.
 I felt as if I were friends with the characters for they completely came to life on the pages of the book.
 All scenes were realistic and I was right in the middle of what was going on and even trying to give advice and cheer for Marcy and Haydn.
 There were lots of twists and turns in the plot but each one just added more interest to the story and even provided a little suspense.
 The suspense mainly involved the secrets that Marcy was not willing to share with Haydn but eventually she revealed everything.
 Some big business wheeling and dealing took place in the story and gave the reader a victor to cheer and a villain to jeer.

 I highly recommend this book to everyone that loves a Christian romance with a happy ending.

-Thanks to the author, Darrell Case, for providing me with a complimentary copy of this book in exchange for an honest review.
+Thanks to the author, Suzanne D. Williams for providing me with a complimentary copy of this book in exchange for an honest review.
 I was not required to write a positive review.
 The opinions I have expressed are my own.